 Need to determine an item’s freight class?
 Use our freight density calculator tool to get an item’s freight class based on dimensions and weight of your packaged freight.

 FreightCenter’s team of freight specialists make it easy to find the best way to ship your item.
-If you’re ready to get a quote with a shipping expert, contact us today by calling 800.716.7608.
+If you’re ready to ship, you have options.
+Get an online quote or work with one of our shipping experts at 844-212-7447.